vsg-dev/VulkanSceneGraph/INSTALL.md

 ## Detailed instructions for setting up your environment and building for macOS

 macOS does not natively support Vulkan.
-However the excellent MoltenVK libary has been developed which translates Vulkan calls into the Metal equivalents allowing you to run Vulkan applications on macOS and iOS.
+However the excellent MoltenVK library has been developed which translates Vulkan calls into the Metal equivalents allowing you to run Vulkan applications on macOS and iOS.
 This can be downloaded from the LunarG website and has been packaged in a way it's extremely similar to the other platform sdks.

 [Vulkan Downloads](https://vulkan.lunarg.com/sdk/home#mac)